mdx-js/mdx/packages/node-loader/readme.md

 ## What is this?

-This package is a Node loader to support MDX.
+This package is a Node ESM loader to support MDX.
+[ESM loaders][loader] are an experimental feature in Node, slated to change.
-It let’s you `import` MD(X) files.
+They let projects “hijack” imports to do all sorts of fancy things, in this case it let’s you `import` MD(X) files.

 ## When should I use this?